Costs for Variations Compared with Retail Price

 - Installation costs because the different oven may not build into the kitchen cupboards as easily as the builders standard oven.

-I hope this helps you understand that some ‘additional’ costs are justified.
+I hope this helps you understand that some ‘additional’ costs can sometimes be justified.